sellingcabohomes/SellingCabo.Homes/index.md

 Here's how this works practically.

-The commission for representing you gets paid by the seller at closing - that's just how real estate works.
+The commission for representing you gets paid by the seller at closing - that's standard in Los Cabos real estate.
 You're not writing me a check.

 But **you are making a choice about where that commission goes.** You can direct it toward an agent who just opens doors and hopes you figure everything else out yourself.
 Or you can direct it toward someone who's going to implement this entire system with you.